Step Therapy/Fail First

 - A survey of more than 1,400 patients conducted in 2016 by the Arthritis Foundation revealed that over half of all patients reported having to try two or more different drugs prior to getting the one their doctor had originally ordered.
 Step therapy was stopped in 39 percent of cases because the drugs were ineffective, and 20 percent of the time due to worsening conditions.
 Incredibly, nearly a quarter of patients who switched insurance providers were required to repeat step therapy with their new carrier

-- At the federal level, Representatives Brad Wenstrup (R-OH) and Raul Ruiz (D-CA) introduced the Restoring the Patient’s Voice Act of 2017 (H.R.
-2077).
+- At the federal level, Representatives Brad Wenstrup (R-OH) and Raul Ruiz (D-CA) introduced the Safe Step Act of 2019 (H.R.
+2279).
 The bill mirrors model state legislation and applies to employer-sponsored health plans

 Download and share this information with family, friends, and your legislators!